 Don’t be confused, this is not a profession where the more qualified people win.
 It’s an industry where the better salespeople win.

-- Get a good mentor with high morals who has learned to compete in this environment.
+- Get a good mentor with high morals (not a peacock) who has learned to compete in this environment.

 - Get good sales training and learn how to market yourself.